 Q: How can I tell what’s a good window and what’s not?

-A: We recommend you do some research prior to purchasing.
-You want windows and doors that meet building code approvals, design pressure, glass criteria, installation techniques, and warranty.
+A: You want windows and doors that meet building code approvals, design pressure, glass criteria, installation techniques, and warranty.
 Make sure the windows you’re buying meet this criteria.

 Q: Are StormGuard’s products less expensive than other national brands?